 In 2019, the R&D group also spearheaded the implementation of Total Quality Management ("TQM") at the terminals and Petron Research and Testing Centers ("PRTC") laboratories.
 TQM is a management system where all members of the organization participate and work together in improving processes by eliminating unnecessary steps and doing value-adding and innovative activities, thereby resulting to a more efficient, productive, and cost-saving operations.
-Expenses relating to research and development amounted to approximately \$\mathbb{P}76\$ million in 2019 and approximately \$\mathbb{P}65\$ million in 2020, from approximately \$\mathbb{P}86\$ million in 2018 or roughly 13% savings on year on year vs. annual budget requirement.
+Expenses relating to research and development amounted to approximately \$\P\$76 million in 2019, approximately \$\P\$66 million in 2020, and approximately \$\P\$18 million in the first three months of 2021.